• Skip to main content

 The trouble with RV tank monitoring systems is that they are often sold in separate pieces.
 Namely, the tank sensors can often be sold separately from the panels and wiring.

 This is no doubt due to the fact that things can break at different times, and replacing your tank monitoring panels is a lot less messy than replacing your sensors!
-However, that doesn’t mean it is the most cost effective way to go about replacing any piece of your system….
+However, that doesn’t mean it is the most cost-effective way to go about replacing any piece of your system…

 To purchase an entire tank monitoring kit, you will be spending more than $100 on average.
 However, some totals will be much higher after purchasing items separately or individually.

-While it all depends on your needs and wants, some full kits end up being more cost effective than buying individual panels and tank sensors.
+While it all depends on your needs and wants, some full kits end up being more cost-effective than buying individual panels and tank sensors.
 Crunch some numbers and do some math before making a final decision, as you may be surprised by the cost differences!

-Ease of Installation
+Ease Of Installation

+Unless you are bringing your RV to a repair or professional shop to install your monitoring system, there are a few things to remember when doing it yourself.
 If you don’t have existing sensors on any of your tanks, I highly recommend purchasing a kit with exterior tank sensors.
 This way, all you have to do is hook up your panel and sensors with very little expertise.

-Installing interior sensors can be a serious undertaking for the average RVer, since it will involve drilling precise holes into all of your desired tanks, installing the nodes or sensors, and ensuring that you have a waterproof seal applied.
+Installing interior sensors can be a serious undertaking for the average RVer since it will involve drilling precise holes into all of your desired tanks, installing the nodes or sensors, and ensuring that you have a waterproof seal applied.

 But what if you already have existing interior tank sensors installed on your RV’s various tanks?
-This makes things a bit simpler, as you can simply unscrew the existing nodes and screw in new ones!
+This makes things a bit simpler, as you can simply unscrew the existing nodes and screw in new ones.
+You may still have to update your existing waterproof seals, but at the very least you don’t have to drill any new holes into your tanks!

 Brand Name